Kindroot · Cybersecurity, Pacific Northwest

 Businesses and communities across the Northwest

 Based in Washington State.
-On site when it helps, remote when distance makes no difference.
+On-site when it helps.
+Remote when distance makes more sense.

 A good fit usually looks like this

-- Security has landed on someone's desk as an actual responsibility instead of everyone's vague worry.
-That someone might run a five-person nonprofit or a five-hundred-person company.
+- Security has landed on someone's desk as a responsibility instead of everyone's vague concern.

-- A customer, regulator, insurer, or board is asking questions you want to be able to answer truthfully.
+- A customer, regulator, insurer, auditor, or board is asking questions you'd like to answer confidently.

-- You'd rather fix things than collect attestations about them.
+- You'd rather fix meaningful problems than collect paperwork proving they exist.

 The first conversation costs nothing and commits you to nothing.

 Tell us what's on your mind.
-A question, a concern, a project that's been waiting.
-We'll tell you what we'd actually do about it, and whether we're the right firm to do it.
+A concern, a project, a customer requirement, an audit, or a problem that's been waiting for attention.
+We'll tell you what we'd actually do about it, whether we're the right fit, and where we'd start.